 On the 1st Sunday, April 7, 1991, Reverend Karl Nathaniel Flagg, native son of Palatka, accepted the call to serve as pastoral leader of Mt.
 Tabor and has served for the past 24 years.

-For over 18 years, since “Thanksgiving” (November 1997), the church has continued to worship the Lord and serve our community from its present campus at 4909 St. Johns Avenue, situated across from St. Johns River State College.
+Since “Thanksgiving” (November 1997), the church has continued to worship the Lord and serve our community from its present campus at 4909 St. Johns Avenue, situated across from St. Johns River State College.
 Pastor Flagg states, “We have come this far by faith, leaning on the Lord.
 Our mission and purpose is to Exalt Jesus Christ, Equip believers, Encourage Fellowship, Experience the Holy Spirit, Edify disciples, and to Evangelize the community.”
 For the past 25 successive years, Reverend Flagg has served as pastoral servant.
 The sanctuary at Mount Tabor provides a unique spirit-filled, compassionate and caring environment to celebrate and worship.
 You are cordially invited to anticipate and participate in the worship experience where we learn the principles of living a Christian lifestyle and demonstrate unconditional love to all humanity.